 The Lao Royal Family ended their reign here in Luang Prabang and the Royal Palace Museum is amazingly still intact.
 The Pathet Lao forced King Sisavang Vatthana to abdicate in 1975, ending the royal line.
-The Royal Family themselves were ended two years later, as the communist government exiled him (allegedly of course) to a cave from which he and his family never returned.
+Two years later, the communist government exiled the King to the north of Laos from which he and his family never returned.

-We blew 30,000 kip to visit the Royal Palace Museum as despite decades of civil war, the Secret War and the fact that there hasn’t been a monarchy in Laos since 1975, the palace is still standing.
+We blew 30,000 kips to visit the Royal Palace Museum as, despite decades of civil war, the Secret War, and the fact that there hasn’t been a monarchy in Laos since 1975, the palace is still standing.
 It takes us less than 30 minutes to walk around the whole Royal Palace Museum but is interesting for the fact that this palace is a bungalow.
 A big one perhaps, but it’s still a single-story dwelling.

 My knees are not allowed uncovered entry (but Nigel’s are) and neither are my bare shoulders and upper arms (cover-ups are rented for 5,000 kip).
 There are no bags or cameras allowed – but they mean big cameras (phone size is ok) and they mean NO BAGS AT ALL.
 There’s a locker room to leave it all in.